hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-database-host mysql localhost

-The function for suspending a database server.
+This function for suspending a database server.

 *******************************************************************